 You can find more about the science supporting carbohydrate restriction for these conditions and others in our Science of low carb and keto guide.

 Less well-established, but still encouraging, evidence suggests we may be able to treat the following conditions as well:

 Who else might benefit: Anecdotal or preliminary evidence

-Many people report significant improvements with other health conditions using low-carb or keto diet, but currently evidence is anecdotal or preliminary.
-It is not known whether reported improvements may be due to weight loss, hormonal factors, or other effects of ketones.
-It may be worth saying to patients, however, "This might help, would you like to try?"
+Many people report significant improvements in other health conditions using a low-carb or keto diet, but currently evidence is anecdotal or preliminary.
+It is not known whether reported improvements may be due to weight loss, hormonal changes, effects of ketones, or other factors.
+It may be worth saying to patients, however, “There is only preliminary evidence that this might help your condition.
+Would you like to try?”

 - Sugar cravings and food addiction

 - Chronic pain disorders (fibromyalgia, chronic inflammation, rheumatoid arthritis)